California Voter Foundation

 $10,000 Goal

 The California Voter Foundation (CVF) is a nonprofit, nonpartisan organization established in 1994 and dedicated to improving the voting process to better serves voters, online at www.calvoter.org.
 CVF is a longtime leader in advancing the responsible use of technology in the democratic process, by pioneering online voter education, online campaign finance disclosure, and voter-verified paper ballot records and auditing requirements for computerized voting systems.
-Current priorities include: supporting Californians' right to equal treatment and protection in the voting process; increasing funding for election administration; and advancing voting system security and meaningful auditing of ballots in California and nationwide.
+Current priorities include: supporting informed, confident voting with reliable election information; protecting and supporting election officials and election administration; and promoting election security and post-election audits.

 Mission